Russian orthography: Phonetic principle

 Pronunciation may also deviate from normal phonological rules.
-For example, unstressed //o// (spelled о) is usually pronounced /[ɐ]/ or /[ə]/, but радио ('radio') is pronounced /[ˈra.dʲɪ.o]/, with an unstressed final /[o]/.
+For example, unstressed //o// (spelled о) is usually pronounced /[ɐ]/ or /[ə]/, but радио ('radio') is pronounced /[ˈradʲɪo]/, with an unstressed final /[o]/.

 Etymological principle

 The fact that Russian has retained much of its ancient phonology has made the historical or etymological principle (dominant in languages like English, French, and Irish) less relevant.
-Because the spelling has been adjusted to reflect the changes in the pronunciation of the yers and to eliminate letters with identical pronunciation, the only systematic examples occur in some foreign words and in some of the inflectional endings, both nominal and verbal, which are not always written as they are pronounced.
-For example:
+Because the spelling has been adjusted to reflect the changes in the pronunciation of the yers and to eliminate letters with identical pronunciation, the only systematic examples occur in some foreign words and in some of the inflectional endings, both nominal and verbal, which are not always written as they are pronounced, as is the case in the adjectival and pronominal masculine/neuter genitive singular ending -ого/-его: